RomainLefeuvre/vscode-web-server-template/README.md

 ### I- Add your code
 Add your code at the root of this project

-### II- Update the dev envrionment
+### II- Update the dev environment
-The provided environment is an ubuntu image, you can customize the [Dockerfile](./Dockerfile) to install the software you need in the development environment (For instance here Java, maven ...) :
+The provided environment is an Ubuntu image,  you can customize the [Dockerfile](./Dockerfile) to install the software you need in the development environment (For instance here Java, maven ...) :

 ```
 Dockerfile